netvc/testing/draft-ietf-netvc-testing.md

 The following descriptions give an overview of the operation of each of the metrics.
 Because implementation details can sometimes vary, the exact implementation is specified in C in the Daala tools repository {{DAALA-GIT}}.

-All of the metrics described in this document are to be applied to the luma plane only.
-In addition, they are single frame metrics.
+Unless otherwise specified, all of the metrics described below only apply to the luma plane, individually by frame.
 When applied to the video, the scores of each frame are averaged to create the final score.

 Codecs are allowed to internally use downsampling, but must include a normative upsampler, so that the metrics run at the same resolution as the source video.
 In addition, some metrics, such as PSNR and FASTSSIM, have poor behavior on downsampled images, so it must be noted in test results if downsampling is in effect.